With summer winding down in Savage, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can sanitize it by draining diluted bleach through the tube to flush the line.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall